aspect-build/rules_lint/docs/linting.md

 We suggest creating a `linters.bzl` file in whatever package contains most of your custom Bazel configuration, commonly in `tools/lint`.
 This `linters.bzl` should contain linter aspect declarations.

+See the [example linters.bzl](./examples/tools/lint/linters.bzl) for a complete install example.
-See the `docs/` folder for "aspect factory functions" that declare your linters.
+See the `docs/` folder for API docs of the "aspect factory functions" that declare your linters.

 Finally, register those linter aspects in the lint runner.
 See details below.